-Once you've finished the prescribed drops, you'll probably find the dry eye gradually settles down over the next few months, as your eye continues to heal.
-You can buy lubricating eye drops which will help ease the dryness and help healing (a properly lubricated eye heals faster than a dry one).
+Once you've finished the prescribed drops, you'll probably find the dry eye gradually settles down over the next few months as your eye continues to heal.
+You can buy lubricating eye drops, which will help ease the dryness and help with healing (a properly lubricated eye heals faster than a dry one).

 If you're still suffering from dry eye four or five months after the operation, you may be one of the unlucky ones for whom it's a result of the procedure.
-A visit to your surgeon is in order, but it's likely that you will have to use the lubricating drops long-term.
+A visit to your surgeon is in order, but you will likely have to use the lubricating drops long-term.

 Be a Patient Patient!

-Cataract surgery may be a walk-in, walk-out surgery BUT it's still surgery, and it takes a couple of months for your eye to fully heal.
+Cataract surgery may be a walk-in, walk-out surgery—but it's still surgery.
+It takes a couple of months for your eye to fully heal.
 Be patient with yourself and best wishes for your recovery!

 - Cataract - A Complete Guide to Eye Cataracts